If you are asking yourself how to sell your course before you create it, you have come to the right place. 😉

 You can also do idea validation without pre-selling, which works great too.
 But the ultimate validation is really to ask people to pay you upfront for your course, this is the best way to know if there is a market for your course or not.

-And helping you pre-sell your courses is one of the main reason I built my online course platform OnlineCourseHost.com—to make this whole process much easier for you.
+And helping you pre-sell your courses is one of the main reasons I built my online course platform OnlineCourseHost.com—to make this whole process much easier for you.

 To give you access to a course-building platform (for free) that gives you the tools you need.